-For example, in adversarial training, $x_{m}$ represents a clean image, while $x_{n}$ is its corresponding adversarial example.
-In knowledge distillation, $x_{m}$ and $x_{n}$ are the same image, but they are input separately to the teacher and student models.
-Notably, in the knowledge distillation, $\mathbf{s}_{m}$ is detached from gradient backpropagation, as the teacher model is pre-trained and fixed during training.
+For example, in adversarial training, $x_{m}$ denotes a clean image and $x_{n}$ denotes its corresponding adversarial example.
+In knowledge distillation, $x_{m}$ and $x_{n}$ are the same image, but are separately fed into the teacher and student models.
+Notably, in knowledge distillation, $\mathbf{s}_{m}$ is detached from gradient backpropagation because the teacher model is pre-trained and kept fixed during training.